Tunisian parties discuss cabinet reshuffle, exit of prime minister

 Annual inflation hit record levels of 7.7 percent in April as the dinar tanked, making food imports more expensive.

-Experts from the two ruling parties — the secular Nidaa Tounes and the moderate Islamists of Ennahda — and labour and employers’ unions agreed this week to start a new economic programme, sources said.
+Experts from the two ruling parties — the secular Nidaa Tounes and the moderate Islamists of Ennahda — and labor and employers’ unions agreed this week to start a new economic program, sources said.

 No details were available but the parties will meet with President Beji Caid Essebsi at the weekend to discuss details and a cabinet reshuffle, they said.
 On the table are the options of a small reshuffle or broad change with the departure of Chahed, a technocrat who took office in 2016.